lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 EDNOTE: I believe that [SP.800-56Ar3] and [BSI-ECC] give equivalent and interoperable algorithms, so maybe this is extranuous detail to include?

+The "KEM Combiner" column refers to the definitions in {{sec-kem-combiner}}.

 ## id-MLKEM768-RSA3072-KMAC256 Parameters